 Inspiring memoir by the Director of the Hayden Planetarium in New York.
 He is a wonderful role model for young people considering a career in science.
 This book is very readable and humorous.

 This best-selling astronomy magazine includes articles on celestial objects, astronomical history, cosmology, and more.
 There is also an "Astronomy 101" section for beginning astronomers.

 The Summer Academy program is sponsored by the Florida Center for Advanced Aero-Propulsion (FCAAP) and the Florida State University (FSU) College of Education.
 The summer academy will provide 20 select 10th - 12th grade students with the opportunity to participate in a week-long (July 11 - 16) residential academy on the campus of FSU.
 The program is offered at no cost and will focus on engineering, aero-science and mathematics.

 Designed for students in grades 7 through 12 specializing in science, mathematics, engineering and design, this open enrollment public charter school offers seven areas of specialization, ranging from Architecture to Computer Science to Aeronautics and more.

-Aviation High School is a public, coed day school located in Burien, Washington.
+Raisbeck Aviation High School is a public, coed day school located in Tukwila, Washington.
 It is the state's first aviation-themed high school—an innovative, high performance school.
 The mission of the school is to prepare students for college, work, and citizenship through a personalized, rigorous, and relevant learning experience that is facilitated in the context of aviation and aerospace.

 Space Voyage programs bring to life the importance of math and science, reinforces concepts identified in academic content standards, build confidence through genuine achievement and offer a fun place for kids to imagine the possibilities, learn and grow.
 Parents of gifted children report that the program is challenging and supportive of their gifted children.
 The Summer Camp offers 10 weeks to choose from for ages 5-16.